Additional information - fixed term contract for 5 years, 18.5 hours per week and the above salary will be pro-rata

 Nottingham Trent University has been awarded ‘University of the Year’ (Guardian Newspaper) in 2019, ‘Modern University of the Year’ (Sunday Times) in 2018, and ‘University of the Year’ (Times Higher) in 2017.
 It is renowned for leading edge research, strong links with industry and its excellent teaching that shape lives and society.
 Research in the School of Science and Technology is extremely strong in terms of high quality outputs, funding income, and international impact.
 Our research strengths include Computer Aided Engineering, Medical Devices, Applied Ergonomics, Bio-functional and Multi-functional Materials, Biomedical and Sport Engineering.

-This is an exciting opportunity to help shape new developments in both teaching and research.
+This is an exciting opportunity to help shape new developments in both research and teaching.
 Our plans include parallel investments in a number of other academic posts, a Medical Technology Research Centre, and a new dedicated Engineering building due to open in 2019.
 The successful candidate will have opportunity to develop research and teaching capability in purpose-built new facilities.

 You can apply on-line using links from www.ntu.ac.uk/vacancies.
-Please submit a single document to include a full CV, a Teaching Statement, a Research Statement and a Covering Letter addressing your suitability for the role outlined in the associated Job Description and Person Specification.
+Please submit a single document to include a full CV and a Covering Letter addressing your suitability for the role outlined in the associated Job Description and Person Specification.
 If the 1MB file size restriction makes this difficult or impossible, please email all your supporting documentation to CSTHR@ntu.ac.uk.

 PhD Title: 3D printing of Smart Shape Memory Materials for Advanced Sensors and Actuators